 The beauty of this song lies in our ability to apply it to different tough situations.
 The song represents hope and a brighter day.
 Although we can see that it addresses cases of misery in the world on a surface level, anyone can turn to it to feel empowered.

-Due to various situations, people can feel alone in the difficulties they go through.
-The harsh realities of our world that places so much emphasis on perfection can make people feel hopeless.
+Due to various situations, people can feel alone in their difficulties.
+The harsh realities of our world that place so much emphasis on perfection can make people feel hopeless.
 “Rise Up” is a call to get back on your feet even when going through challenging situations.

 When going through periods of anxiety and worry, this song can serve as a source of inspiration and empowerment.

 Andra Day is a professional singer and songwriter who began singing at a young age.
 Stevie Wonder later discovered her after she started performing at a strip mall.
 “Rise Up” was nominated for “Best R&B Performance” at the 2016 Grammy Awards.
 Andra additionally uses her words and platform to advocate for racial justice and inclusion.

 “You're broken down and tired

 Of living life on a merry go round

 But I see it in you so we gonna walk it out

 And I'll rise up

 In today’s world, people quickly criticize others for ‘flaws’ and ‘imperfections.’
 J. Cole uses this song to remind his listeners to embrace their inner beauty and imperfections.
 Although it has a personal message to the artist, he uses his lyrics to encourage others to love all the parts of themselves.